 And then another year passed after that. :/

 I finished all the illustrations, tightened the story and combined some of the pages.
 I wasn’t too worried about the page count because I had always wanted this to be created for the iPad.
 I was inspired by the iPad books for The Fantastic Flying Books of Mr. Morris Lessmore and A Charlie Brown Christmas.
 Print books are great but narration, music and sound effects add such nice atmosphere to a story.
 Unfortunately making this for the iPad would mean a lot more work and delay in getting it out there but it seemed worth it.

 Bringing the narration and character voices to life was mostly a family affair—but with one snag.
 I thought my older son Mitchell should play Lochfoot because his voice had the right quality.
 Zach was not happy when I told him.
 After all, Lochfoot came about because of him and of course he'd want to play the creature!
 Time passed, cooler heads prevailed and Zach understood.
 My wife Diana narrated, Zach plays Zach, and Mitchell plays Lochfoot.
 With only one girl part and two nieces, I named the girl after my niece Madison but let my other niece Meredith do the voice.
 I played the Dad.
 We recorded at Clayton Studios near our house and had a blast.
 Friends provided some other voices and all that was left was finding music and sound effects.

 So here we are.
 More than three years have passed since that first poster was created and Lochfoot the iPad book has just gone live on iTunes.
 Versions for mobile phones and Android will be coming soon.
 I have no idea what to expect.
 I’m just glad we saw it all the way through and had some fun doing it.
 Hopefully the book will inspire a few more monsters along the way.

-You can find Lochfoot on the Apple iTunes Store here, and below is the trailer video.
+You can find Lochfoot on the Apple iTunes Store here, and above is the trailer video.